-Interactivity sits at the leading edge of video technology, but what does it really mean for organizations?
+Interactivity sits at the leading edge of video technology, but what does interactive video really mean for organisations?

 As consumers of content, we’ve long been accustomed to interacting with the things we’re served on our devices.
 We like, comment, share and repost the content that interests us.
 We tap Instagram images to find out who’s tagged and we’re accustomed to clicking shoppable photos to get an instant retail fix.

 Interactive video takes this a step further, turning watching a video into an active viewing experience that adds new levels of memorability, shoppability and effectiveness.
 Making an interactive videos doesn’t require a new type of video or specialized content creation skills.
 They can be created using any digital video footage, regardless of when or how it was created.

 Uploading to the Vudoo platform allows our software technology to let you add different kinds of interactions at any point in your video.
 Each of these interactions generates viewer data in real time, which is fed back to your Vudoo dashboard as insights.

 A pin is a clickable element that’s placed in your video.
 You get to choose the moment when a pin appears and where on the screen it will sit.
 There are three types of pins that encourage viewers to get clicking:

 Pulse: A marker that appears in your video, subtly beating to draw the viewer’s eye.
 The look and feel of a pulse is completely customizable-choose more than 20 styles, from a tick to a shopping cart, and select a color that works with your video or branding.

 Label: Add text that pops up when you wish, in a style of your choosing.
 Labels can have up to 40 characters and the style of the label, font and color of the text is customizable.
 You can even create a single interaction that includes a label with a pulse.